Buluma says she was threatened with job loss over NOCMA fuel deals

+Kambala (2nd from R) and Chihana (3rd from R) at the court

-National Oil Company of Malawi (NOCMA) acting Chief Executive Officer Hellen Buluma has told a court in Lilongwe that former Minister of Energy Newton Kambala told her she could lose her job if she did not follow his instructions in relation to the NOCMA fuel deals.
+National Oil Company of Malawi (NOCMA) acting Chief Executive Officer Helen Buluma has told a court in Lilongwe that former Minister of Energy Newton Kambala told her she could lose her job if she did not follow his instructions in relation to the NOCMA fuel deals.

 Buluma is the second witness for the Anti–Corruption Bureau (ACB) in the case in which Kambala, Alliance for Democracy president Enock Chihana and former presidential aide Chris Chaima Banda are accused of interfering in the fuel procurement process at NOCMA.